inzamamul-haque/solid-principles/README.md

 # Solid principles

+## A set of guidelines that makes your code easy to maintain, easy to extend and easy to test that is SOLID principles for me.
+If you write your code following these 5 OOP principles, your code quality will reach heights.

+## Here I will explain SOLID principles in the simplest way possible so that even beginners can get a grip on it.

 ## S.O.L.I.D is the acronym for five principles of java.
 They are:

 ### S: Single responsibility principle